-- The El Camino Police Department Web Site
+- The El Camino Police Department Web page

-- Flyers posted on the kiosks located around campus
+- Fliers posted on the kiosks located around campus

-- Flyers distributed to the various offices and divisions on campus
+- Fliers distributed to the various offices and divisions on campus

 The El Camino Police Department is committed to assisting victims of crimes.
 The Community Oriented Policing Unit offers many services and referrals to professional psychological/social service agencies, accompaniment to court (if needed) and by providing support and information.

 In accordance with Public Law 101-226, "Drug Free Schools and Communities Act Amendment of 1989," the Board of Trustees of the El Camino Community College District prohibits the unlawful possession, use or distribution of illicit drugs and alcohol by students and employees on El Camino College property or at any El Camino College sponsored or sanctioned activity.
 In accordance with Board Policy 3604 "Drug Free Workplace, Schools and Campuses," El Camino College has a substance abuse education program, which includes special presentations, health classes, workshops and programs.
 Any student or employee in violation of this policy is subject to disciplinary action up to and including expulsion from El Camino College or termination from employment for violations of District Policy.
 The possession, use or sale of alcoholic beverages by anyone on El Camino College property is a misdemeanor as per California Business and Professions Code 23608 and a violation of the El Camino Community College District Standards of Conduct.
 Use, sale or possession of any illegal drug is a violation of state law and the policy of the El Camino Community College District.
 Any person found in violation of laws pertaining to alcohol or drugs may be subject to arrest by the Campus Police Department.
 Criminal prosecution is separate from any administrative discipline that may be imposed by the district.